Bridgerton: Race

 A notable, modernized twist on the show is the diverse cast of characters.
 Straying from the source novels, Van Dusen "used Queen Charlotte as a centerpiece to weave racial equality in the show."
 With Queen Charlotte cast as a Black woman, Van Dusen explains, "Could she have used her power to elevate other people of color in society?
 Could she have given them titles and lands and dukedoms?"

 When Simon Basset rejects the idea of pursuing Daphne Bridgerton, Lady Danbury explains that love conquers all, using Queen Charlotte and King George as an example of how their marriage had changed society.
-However, Simon also counters that, even though Queen Charlotte is currently in power, "Black progress is fragile and dependent on the whims of whichever white king is in charge."
+Simon counters that, even though Queen Charlotte is currently in power, "Black progress is fragile and dependent on the whims of whichever white king is in charge."